Jump to Navigation

 • Leave any unread books and all the Vieques material for the next guest.

-• Close the gate at night so the horses will not migrate into the yard and eat the flowers.
-You do not need to lock it.
+• The gate is electrified and please keep it closed all the time so the horses will not migrate into the yard and eat the flowers.
+They will do a lot of damage quickly.

 • You can leave the porch furniture out on the porch during your stay but please put it back into the house before you leave.